ruby/tk/README.md

 Your contributions are welcome on GitHub at https://github.com/ruby/tk.

-Unfortunatelly we have no resource to handle only issue reports.
+Unfortunatelly we have no resource to handle issue reports.

 Therefore please open pull request with either:

 - a bug report with a correction patch or
 - (at least) a reproducible code snippet for an issue in form of a test/spec.